Normation/rudder/relay/arch-doc/rudder-7-communications-security.md

 # Rudder 7 - HTTP communications

-*Notice*: This document was written during Rudder 7 development, some parts may be outdated.
+*Notice*: This document was last reviewed and updated in 2023/03 (for Rudder 7.3.0).
+It may now be outdated.

+## Resources

+* [Security & hardening guide for Rudder](https://docs.rudder.io/reference/7.3/administration/security.html), including items related to this document.

 ## Overview

 This document describes the changes in network communication security for 7.X.

 The goal is to make the security mechanisms more consistent and to properly authenticate all communications by default, especially HTTPS communications, as syslog is dropped in 7.0 and CFEngine provides its own security mechanisms, described below.
+We also want to improve configurability, by allowing changing used ports or using HTTPS proxies.

 ## Rudder Unix agent communications (CFEngine-based)